unoplatform/uno/doc/articles/features/working-with-cookies.md

 # Working with cookies

-In case of WebAssembly, you may need to work with the browser cookies to either read or set values with expiration support.
+In the case of WebAssembly, you may need to work with the browser cookies to either read or set values with expiration support.
 For these purposes, Uno Platform provides the `Uno.Web.Http.CookieManager` class.

 ## Prerequisites